holochain/docs-pages/src/pages/get-started/4-packaging-and-distribution.md

 * **Tauri**: See the officially supported [holochain-kangaroo](https://github.com/holochain-apps/holochain-kangaroo) repo.
 * **Electron**: See the officially supported [holochain-kangaroo-electron](https://github.com/holochain-apps/holochain-kangaroo-electron) repo.

-Both of these are GitHub template repos with detailed instructions on how to clone them and add in your UI and DNA, as well as build and release commands that will create the cross-platform executables that you can then deliver to your end users.
-Their supported Holochain version sometimes lags behind the current recommended version, so you may need to manually update them.
+Both of these are GitHub template repos.
+The Tauri one has detailed instructions on how to clone them and add in your UI and DNA, as well as build and release commands that will create the cross-platform executables that you can then deliver to your end users.
+The Electron one is a work in progress, although we'll be putting most of our focus on it in the future, as it has fewer cross-platform bugs.

+The supported Holochain versions of these repos sometimes lags behind the current recommended version, so you may need to manually update them.

 !!! note Code Signing
 For macOS and Windows, you'll probably also want to go through the process of registering as a developer so that your application can be "code-signed".
 This is needed so that users don't get the "unsigned code" warnings when launching the applications on those platforms.
 Both of the above templates include instructions for CI automation to run the code-signing steps on release once you have acquired the necessary certificates.